About Asbestos

 • Electricians are exposed to asbestos from insulation products and electrical components.

-• Aircraft and auto mechanics may have come into contact with asbestos while replacing high-friction materials, such as heat shields, clutches, and brakes.
+• Aircraft mechanics may have come into contact with asbestos while replacing high-friction materials, such as heat shields, clutches, and brakes.

-If you may have been exposed, contact an asbestos lawyer in Washington or an asbestos lawyer in Oregon.
+If you may have been exposed, contact an asbestos lawyer in Washington or Oregon as soon as possible.

 Although the military largely stopped using asbestos in the late 1970s, ships, living quarters, and vehicles still contain the material.
 Veterans may have also been exposed while serving in another country.